DATA-606-2023-FALL-THURSDAY/Sophia_Sarica/docs/Report.md

 ![ROC Curve - Random Forest](Screen%20Shot%202023-11-29%20at%2010.58.54%20PM.png)
 *The AUC for the Random Forest model is 0.94, signifying a high level of predictive ability.*

-Comparatively, the Random Forest model demonstrates a significantly better performance with a higher AUC value, indicating a more accurate model for classification tasks.
+Comparatively, the Random Forest model demonstrates a significantly better performance with a higher AUC value, indicating a more accurate model for classification.

 ## Conclusion